René de Chambrun: Early life

 Chambrun was a great-great-grandson of Lafayette.
-As a result, he was both a French and U.S. citizen.
-His U.S. citizenship was questioned by members of the United States House of Representatives in 1942 due to his support for his father-in-law.
+As a result, he was both a French and US. citizen.
+His US citizenship was questioned by members of the US House of Representatives in 1942 for his support of his father-in-law, Pierre Laval.

 Chambrun graduated from Sciences Po.
 He received a PhD in Law from the University of Paris.

 Career

 Chambrun was a lawyer at the Court of Appeals of Paris and the New York State Bar Association.
 By 1935, he helped establish a Franco-American cultural center in New York City to promote bilateral relations.
 The center was aimed at students and businessmen.

-When the Second World War broke out, Chambrun served as a captain, but, with the collapse of France looming by mid-May 1940, the Prime Minister, Paul Reynaud, sent Chambrun as a special emissary to Washington to stiffen President Roosevelt's resolve to help the Allies.
+When the Second World War broke out, Chambrun served as a captain, but with the collapse of France looming by mid-May 1940, French Prime Minister Paul Reynaud sent Chambrun as a special emissary to Washington to stiffen President Roosevelt's resolve to help the Allies.
 Between his first meeting with Roosevelt on 16 June and his last on 1 August, Reynaud's government had fallen.
-Later that year Chambrun published the book I Saw France Fall, which helped to alert American opinion about the fate of his country.
+Later that year, Chambrun published the book I Saw France Fall, which helped to alert American opinion about the fate of his country.